South Korea warns of prolonged North Korea impact on markets

 At an emergency meeting to tackle the effects of the crisis, they promised to take swift and strong action should the markets lose stability.
 Reports of another meeting with the central bank chief attending boosted investors' expectations of an interest rate cut next week.

-The Seoul stock market's benchmark KOSPI fell 1.7 percent to a 2-month low by 9:33 p.m.
-ET while the won edged down 0.3 percent to a fresh 7-month low against the dollar as investors reduced holdings ahead of the weekend.
+The Seoul stock market's benchmark KOSPI .KS11 fell 1.7 percent to a 2-month low by 3.33 a.m.
+British time while the won edged down 0.3 percent to a fresh 7-month low against the dollar as investors reduced holdings ahead of the weekend.

 "In the past, (markets) recovered quickly from the impact from any North Korea-related event, but recent threats from North Korea are stronger and the impact may therefore not disappear quickly," Vice Finance Minister Choo Kyung-ho told the meeting.